Margot, Glasnow lift Rays over AL-worst Yankees 6-3

 Glasnow (2-0) entered with 29 strikeouts and three walks over 19 2/3 innings this season, but his feel was off from the start.
 He walked four but also struck out seven and limited New York to two hits.

 The 6-foot-8 right-hander labored early but stranded the bases loaded in the first.
-He finally seemed to have found his form when play was stopped in the fifth as he appeared to get a painful cramp in his left hand.
+He finally seemed to have found his form when play was stopped in the fifth as he got a painful cramp in his left hand, along with tightness in his right calf and quad.
 Teammates brought him water and hydration gels, which he guzzled behind the mound while stretching his left thumb.

 Glasnow walked DJ LeMahieu when play resumed but then struck out Judge and Giancarlo Stanton while getting three straight outs, ending his day after 105 pitches.

+“That whole start was a grind,” Glasnow said.
+“Out of 30-whatever starts per year, you’re going to have some like that, but this one from start to finish was pretty taxing.”

-The Yankees got a verbal lashing from manager Aaron Boone after Friday’s loss but didn’t seem any more inspired early on Saturday.
+The Yankees got a verbal lashing from Boone after Friday’s loss but didn’t seem any more inspired early on Saturday.
 New York warmed up with infield work instead of batting practice a day after committing three errors, and while the defense improved, but the bats remained an issue.

 Limited to three hits Friday, New York got only a single each from LeMahieu and Aaron Hicks over the first six innings.
 The Yankees left seven on base and went 1 for 7 with runners in scoring position, dropping to 20 for 90 (.222) this season with men on second or third.

+“Today it was a pretty evenly matched game,” Boone said.
+“But they hit a few balls in the seats.”

-Montgomery, usually effective keeping the ball in the park, was undone by a pair of Rays homers for the second straight start.
+Montgomery, usually effective keeping the ball in the park, was undone by two Rays homers for the second straight start.
 They were the only two hits he allowed, but he was charged with four runs in six-plus innings, walking two and striking out seven on 86 pitches.

 Yankees ace Gerrit Cole — set to start Sunday — is 2-0 with a 1.47 ERA, but the rest of New York’s starters are 1-6 with a 6.39 ERA.